English English Español Español العربية العربية

 Can I submit more than one Pre-Qualification application?

-Yes.
-You can submit one Pre-Qualification application per license.
-If you hold multiple valid licenses meeting the criteria of CFMF FIF you can submit one application per license
+If you hold multiple valid licenses meeting the criteria of CFMF FIF, you can submit one application per license.

 How do I prove I have the legal right to make changes to the property?